 Hall of Flame Museum of Firefighting

-Fire history exhibits cover nearly an acre, including more than 90 fully restored pieces of fire apparatus from around the world, as well as the National Firefighting Hall of Heroes honoring firefighters who have died in the line of duty or who have been decorated for heroism, a memorial to the firefighters and other rescue workers lost on 9/11, a large fire safety exhibit that includes a two-room safety house, and many hands-on exhibits for children.
-M-Sa, 9 a.m.-5 p.m.; Su, noon-4 p.m. $6, adults; $5, seniors; $4, children 6-17; $1.50, children 3-6.
+Fire history exhibits cover nearly an acre, including more than 90 fully restored pieces of fire apparatus from around the world dating from 1725 to 1969.
+The National Firefighting Hall of Heroes honors firefighters who died in the line of duty or were decorated for heroism, and another gallery is dedicated to the history of wildland firefighting in the U.S. Hands-on exhibits for children also are featured.
+M-Sa, 9 a.m.-5 p.m.; Su, noon-4 p.m. $10, adults; $8, seniors and students 6-17; $4, children 3-5.
 6101 E. Van Buren St., Phoenix, hallofflame.org, 602-275-3473.

 Mini Time Machine Museum

-Dedicated to the preservation and display of antique and contemporary miniatures, the museum features more than 275 miniature houses, room boxes and collectibles.
-Miniatures from the Mind’s Eye of Ric Maledon, through Aug.
-2, showcases small-scale paintings and miniatures by the Tucson-based artist.
+Dedicated to the preservation and display of antique and contemporary miniatures, the museum showcases more than 275 diminutive houses, room boxes and collectibles.
+Dave Cummins: Envisioning Bugatti, through April 28; and Ghost Stories and Fairy Tales: Make-believe in Miniature, Feb.
+1-April 28.
 Tu-Sa, 9 a.m.-4 p.m.; Su, noon-4 p.m.
+Call for ticket prices.
 4455 E. Camp Lowell Dr., Tucson, theminitimemachine.org, 520-881-0606.

 Musical Instrument Museum